papamat/sapfo-hugo/content/portfolio/work12.md

 image = "img/portfolio/Kalathi.jpg"
 showonlyimage = true
 date = "2016-11-05T20:23:59+05:30"
-title = "Pougki"
+title = "Kalathi"
 weight = 11
 +++

-Pougki is a leather bucket with a firm bottom and metal components.
-It can be ordered with a long strap or a shorter and wider one, depending on what works best for you.
+Kalathi is a leather bucket with a firm bottom and metal components.
+There is also a snap button to let you adjust its shape and opening.
+Super minimalistic design, spacious and handy for all day long.
 <!--more-->

 ![This is Lilika][1]